-Federal Grants.
-The Federal Pell Grant and the Supplemental Educational Opportunity Grant (SEOG) are need-based grants provided by the federal government and in the case of SEOG, federal funds are supplemented by a Reed college match.
+Federal Grants, including the Federal Pell and Supplemental Educational Opportunity Grant (SEOG) are need-based grants provided by the federal government.
+In the case of FSEOG, federal funds are supplemented by a Reed college match.
 Both grants are directed to students with high need for financial assistance based on information reported on the FAFSA.

 Loans are a type of financial aid that must be repaid.
 Federal Direct Subsidized Loan are awarded based on your demonstrated need.
 Other loans (i.e., Federal Direct Unsubsidized Loan and Federal Direct PLUS Loan) may be borrowed regardless of whether or not you demonstrate financial need.

-For the 2022-23 academic year, Federal undergraduate Subsidized and Unsubsidized Direct Loans have a fixed interest rate of 4.99%.
+For the 2023-24 academic year, undergraduate Subsidized and Unsubsidized Direct Loans have a fixed interest rate of 5.50%.
 More loan information can be found here.

-Student Work is an earned form of financial assistance.
+Student work, or work study, is an earned form of financial assistance.
 A work award is NOT a guarantee of employment; it is the student’s responsibility to locate a job and work a sufficient number of hours to earn their allocation.
 Unlike other types of financial aid, student work earnings are delivered in the form of a biweekly paycheck.